Caterpillar Inc. (CAT) Shares Down Despite Recent Market Volatility

-Caterpillar Inc. (NYSE: CAT) has experienced a decline in its stock price by -1.47 compared to its previous closing price of 213.17.
-However, the company has seen a fall of -0.17% in its stock price over the last five trading days.
+The stock price of Caterpillar Inc. (NYSE: CAT) has dropped by -1.12 compared to previous close of 211.29.
+Despite this, the company has seen a fall of -2.14% in its stock price over the last five trading days.
 The Wall Street Journal reported on 04/27/23 that Caterpillar Lifts Sales as Demand Holds Strong

 Is It Worth Investing in Caterpillar Inc. (NYSE: CAT) Right Now?